 I made the seashell wall art forever ago.
 These are shadow box-like frames that I painted purple to match the towels and hot glued the shells on to.
 I found the shells and silver dollar on a vacation when I was still single.

 I’m not crazy about the 3-way mirror in here and tried to convince the kids to let me remove the two on the sides, but no dice.
 They already argue when brushing their teeth at the same time before we leave for school.
 Making them crowd even closer together in front of one mirror might result in bloodshed.
 I hardly recognize this spot without all the toothpaste spittle on the mirror…

 I have strong feelings of dislike for the counter top in this room.
 On the tiny little piece of laminate we used to choose this, I swear it was only a white/gray combination.
 Where the hints of pink came from I will never know.
 I’m considering painting this and if I were a betting woman, I’d bet it is going to happen.
 The cabinet is probably going to get a coat of paint as well.
 It is yellowish, which doesn’t show up in this picture.

 I also removed the kids towel rack on this wall and went with hooks like we have on the shower side:

 Because the towels always look like this unless I was the last person in the room:

 Lovely, isn’t it?
+Now we’ve got some hooks and the rack that’s going to be replaced for the heated one soon.
 I bet you can’t guess which towel is just for decoration and never gets messed with.

 Here’s a sneak peak into what I spent Spring Break accomplishing: